The story of Sameena: from running for sexual violence, to ultra running champion.

 In that period of my life I was desperately looking for ‘a normal life’.
 At work I met someone and we started dating.
 However, he had very different intentions with me.
 He tried to control my life.
 He wanted to know where and with whom I spent my time.
 He told me he was 23 years old but later I found out he was actually 32.
 Even though he treated me badly, he provided me with a place where I could live and some sort of stability in my life.
 After two months he became more aggressive.
 He became more physical and started hitting me, but always made up.
 It was hard for me to stand up at him.
 With the arrest of my mother for domestic violence and without having a father figure, it felt like I had no other place to go to.

 One night he invited two of his friends.
 I was raped by him and his friends while they filmed me.
 Afterwards, he used that video to blackmail me.
 He threatened to put the video online whenever I did not follow his instructions.
 That is how he forced me into prostitution for two years.

 “He wrote his name on my body with a knife.”

 How did you escape this horrible situation?

 My safety was really at stake.
-He went even so far that he used a knife to write his name on my body.
+He even used a knife to write his name on my body.
 He said: “so now others can see that you are mine.”
 It was really scary and I knew I had to get away.
-I was thinking for myself, what do I need first and I answered that question by the need of a safe house.
+I was thinking what do I need most and concluded that I needed a safe house.
 So I went looking and found a student house.
-In the end it was the best choice I’ve ever made.
+In the end, it was the best choice I’ve ever made.